JAForbes/blog/posts/the-power-is-yours.md

 Fantasy Land: The Power is Yours!
 =================================

 > Fantasy Land is a specification for supporting Algebraic types in Javascript.
-> Algebraic types are just types that obey some mathematical laws.
+Algebraic types are just data structures that obey some laws.
 >
 > If you use Observables, Promises, Arrays or Strings you are already using Algebraic types without realising it.
 >